 - an absolute must-visit street market to experience the international flair of Sao Paulo

-- a delicious restaurante next to WE Hostel Design
+- a delicious restaurant next to WE Hostel Design

-- A cabaret-themed theatre, bar and concert venue – perfect for a cultural tranquil night out
+- A cabaret-themed theater, bar and concert venue – perfect for a cultural tranquil night out

-- Extra Tip: A must-visit next to WE Hostel Design
+- A must-visit next to WE Hostel Design

 1. Local Bar: Mandibula Café and Bar